Alexanderstr2/notify-and-kafka/README.md

-# notify-and-bash 🔊
+# notify-and-Kafka 🔊
-> watch a directory and execute a command or shell script when events occur!
+> watch a directory and push a new event to a Kafka topic!

 # installation